Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

      according to the CMAF Ingest interface defined in [[#interface-1]], and optionally a manifest describing the groupings and naming of the inputs.

-   - The CMAF Ingest allows multiple live encoders and packagers to be deployed benefiting from redundant stream creation avoiding timeline discontinuities due to failures as much as possible.
+   - The CMAF Ingest allows multiple [=live encoder=]s and packagers to be deployed benefiting from redundant stream creation avoiding timeline discontinuities due to failures as much as possible.